-We begin with building the associated `left' normal category $\mathcal{L}_G$.
-The crucial property of a normal category is that every morphism has a normal factorisation into a retraction, isomorphism and inclusion.
-So, we plan to build three separate categories: one category $\mathcal{P}_L$ `responsible' for inclusions, the other one $\mathcal{G}_L$ `responsible' for isomorphisms and the last one $\mathcal{Q}_L$ `responsible' for retractions.
-Then we `combine' these categories to build our required category by extending the composition of the isomorphisms (which is inherited from the given inductive groupoid).
+We begin with building the `left' normal category $\mathcal{L}_G$ associated to the inductive groupoid $\mathcal{G}$.
+The crucial property of a normal category that will guide us in this construction is that every morphism has a normal factorisation into a retraction, an isomorphism and an inclusion.
+So, we shall build three separate categories: one category $\mathcal{P}_L$ `responsible' for inclusions, the other one $\mathcal{G}_L$ `responsible' for isomorphisms, and the last one $\mathcal{Q}_L$ `responsible' for retractions.
+Then we combine these categories to build our required category by extending the composition of the isomorphisms (which is inherited from the given inductive groupoid).

 The major obstacle in this procedure arises from the fact that normal factorisation of a morphism is not unique.
 But fortunately, the epimorphic component (retraction + isomorphism) of a morphism is indeed unique.
 Exploiting this fact, we first build an intermediate category $\mathcal{E}_L$ from the categories $\mathcal{Q}_L$ and $\mathcal{G}_L$, and then finally realise $\mathcal{L}_G$ as a suitable product of $\mathcal{E}_L$ and $\mathcal{P}_L$.